dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 ## Querying by Time

 That's obviously too many tracks to visualize conveniently.
 A natural way to subset the data is by querying over a time range.
+Let's retrieve the storms between the start of 2005 and the end of 2009.
+This is done by adding a `filter` parameter with a CQL expression against the dataset temporal property `time_start` (storms typically do not span the start of years).
+To query values lying between a range of times it is convenient to use the `BETWEEN` operator.
+The filter condition is `time_start BETWEEN 2005-01-01 AND 2009-12-31`.
+The full request is:
 ```
 http://localhost:9000/collections/public.trop_storm/items.html?filter=time_start BETWEEN 2005-01-01 AND 2009-12-31&limit=100
 ```